-Diana Sanchez, UAG Medical School MS III, B.S. in Neuroscience UCLA, and ALM Candidate at Harvard Extension School
+Diana Sanchez, UAG Medical School MS III, B.S. in Neuroscience UCLA, and ALM Candidate at Harvard Extension School.

 UAG medical school has given me the most memorable experiences of my life.
 From first semester we interacted with patients and obtained hands-on experience.
 I remember being extremely nervous when I got my first patient but after two years of doing physical exams and taking medical histories, I feel very competent both in my clinical skills and diagnostic reasoning.

 The most valuable experience for me was to be able to help the most medically underserved patients in Mexico through clinical rotations.
-One the most memorable clinical rotations was at an immigrant refuge center where people from South America are in high need of medical attention due to injuries and dehydration.
+One of the most memorable clinical rotations was at an immigrant refugee center where people from South America are in high need of medical attention due to injuries and dehydration.

 In addition, volunteering through a program called GUIMEDIC many of my peers and I provided medical care to indigenous populations in both Jalisco and Nayarit.

 After 4 hours on the road and having to cross a lake in a boat we arrived at a secluded indigenous community bringing medications, food and other basic necessities.
 Knowing that these patients do not have any other access to health care encouraged us to work restlessly until the last patient was seen.
 Working with medically underserved populations is something that is close to my heart and that I want to continue doing throughout my medical career in the U.S. These experiences helped me grow not only as a future medical professional but also as a human being.